sync-on-luma/xebplus-neutrino-loader-plugin/README.md

     More info on memory card groups can be found [here](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Memory-Card-Groups).
   * **Enable Boot Logo** - When enabled, the PlayStation 2 logo will be shown on screen when starting a game.
 This setting can affect compatibility, particularly for games that do not match your console's region.
   * **Enable Debug Colors** - When enabled, a series of colors will flash on screen when starting a game.
 This can be used to help diagnose games that will not start.
-  * **Accurate Reads** - When enabled, the data transfer rate for games will be limited to that of the PlayStation 2 DVD drive.
+  * **Fast Reads** - When enabled, the data transfer rate for games will be able to exceed that of the PlayStation 2 DVD drive.
-  This will increase load times if using a hard drive, but can fix compatibility issues with some titles.
+  This will reduce load times if using UDPBD or a hard drive, but can cause compatibility issues with some titles.
-  This option is enabled by default for better compatibility.
   * **Synchronous Reads** - When enabled, asynchronous (background) loading will not be used.
 This can affect load times, and fixes compatibility issues with some titles.
   * **Unhook Syscalls** - When enabled, neutrino Syscalls will be removed from memory after starting a game.
 This fixes compatibility issues with some titles.
   * **Emulate DVD-DL**- When enabled, neutrino will emulate the data structure of a dual-layer DVD.
 This option is required for DVD9 images that have been modified to fit a DVD5.
+  * **Fix Buffer Overrun**- Fixes a compatibility issue present in a very small number of games.
+  * **GSM**- Force the PS2 Graphics Synthesizer to use a specific video mode when running the selected game.
+The available modes are as follows:
+    * Off - Use the game's default video mode.
+    * Progressive - Use the progressive scan equivalent of the game's default video mode.
+This is 480p for NTSC titles and 576p for PAL.
+    * Progressive 2X - The same as Progressive, but adds line doubling for a higher signal resolution.
+    * Progressive Field-Flipped - The same as Progressive, but the video fields are reversed.
+    * Progressive 2X Field-Flipped - The same as Progressive 2X, but the video fields are reversed.
   * **Refresh Artwork** - Immediately delete and re-copy cached artwork for the current game.
 This option is not affected by the current settings mode.

 Closing the context menu will automatically save the currently selected options.